 Toluca is the state capital of Mexico State.
 Toluca is one of the most industrialized areas in Mexico.
 Its geographic position in the centre of the country and proximity to Mexico City as well as its well-developed infrastructure, have allowed Toluca to grow into a major industrial zone for the state.
 Major products produced include food processing, metals and machinery, paper products, printed matter as well as auto production.
 Mexico is in North America, bordering the Caribbean Sea and the Gulf of Mexico, between Belize and the United States and bordering the North Pacific Ocean, between Guatemala and the United States.
 The climate varies from tropical to desert.
 The official language is Spanish.
 Mexican Spanish contains many words and phrases that are particular to the country and tend to be more florid and less direct than peninsular Spanish.
 There are no significant differences in the Spanish of different regions, only in accent: costeños (Mexicans from the Pacific and Caribbean coasts) can be harder to understand.
 English is spoken by hotel staff and some business people, particularly in the US border region, the big cities and popular tourist resorts.
 Many indigenous languages are spoken in the remote rural areas, such as the Mayan communities of the Yucatan.
 The main religion is Christianity.
 The economy of Mexico is the 11th largest in the world and is a free market mixed economy, and is firmly established as an upper middle-income country The economy contains rapidly developing modern industrial and service sectors, with increasing private ownership.
 In Mexico conversations take place at a much closer physical distance than expatriates may be accustomed to at home.
 Stepping back during conversation may be regarded as unfriendly.
 The security risk for expatriates in Mexico is medium to high.
 Risks include violent and opportunistic crime, violence during clashes between rival gangs / the security forces, and kidnapping.
 The currency of Mexico is the Mexican Peso (MXN).
 International debit and credit cards are widely accepted for payment and in ATMs.
 Good private medical facilities are available but can be expensive.
 Payment may be required up front.
 Cases of Zika virus and Chikungunya virus, as well as cholera have been reported.
-The population of Toluca is 1.8 Million (2017 est.), while the inflation rate is 6.63% (Nov 2017).
+The population of Toluca is 1.6 Million (2018 est.), while the inflation rate (CPI) is 4.55% for Mexico as at April 2018.
+For a single Expat, the personal income tax rate in Mexico is progressive up to 35%.

 Cost Of Living